Miracle (Paula Seling and Ovi song): National selection

-The Romanian Television (TVR) organized the Selecția Națională in order to select Romania's entrant for the 2014 Eurovision Song Contest and opened the submission period for artists' and composers' entries between 15 January and 14 February 2014.
+Televiziunea Română (TVR) organized the Selecția Națională in order to select its entry for the Eurovision Song Contest 2014 and opened the submission period for artists' and composers' entries between 15 January and 14 February 2014.
 The event took place on 1 March 2014, for which 12 songs had been internally shortlisted by a jury panel.
 Subsequently, "Miracle" was chosen to represent in Romania in the contest, after the votes of an expert jury panel (12 points) and the televoting (ten points) were combined, resulting in 22 points.
 This marked the duo's second Selecția Națională win after 2010's "Playing with Fire" which went on to place third at Eurovision, Romania's best result to date.
 Wolther of Eurovision.de praised Seling and Ovi's performance for the "spectacular gimmicks that they use very effectively".
 Seling accidentally broke the Selecția Națională trophy after falling off her hands, which was the subject of irony of an article written by an editor of Ele.ro.